Eugenio-s-Lab/rt-from-surveillance/README.md

 Further optional inputs are available.

 To use our library, download the entire repository.
-Place your code in the repository, and *from surveillance_correction import corrected_rt_from_surveillance*.
+Add your code to the repository, and *from surveillance_correction import corrected_rt_from_surveillance*.
 An example code and examples of input files can be found in this repository, in order to facilitate the use of the library.